What Is a Tattoo?

 Professional studios usually take pride in their cleanliness.
 Here are some things to ask about:

 - Does the tattoo studio use single-use needles and sterilize all equipment using an autoclave (a device that uses steam, pressure, and heat for sterilization)?
 You should see needles and other equipment removed from sealed, sterile containers.

 - Do they use one-time ink cartridges that are disposed of after each customer?

-- Is the tattoo artist is a licensed practitioner?
-The tattoo artist should be able to provide you with references.
+- Is the tattoo artist a licensed practitioner?
+They should be able to provide you with references.